-There are more than 11,000 retail fuel stations owned by Saudi Aramco-related companies worldwide, including China, South Korea, Japan, and the United States.
+More than 11,000 retail fuel stations are owned by Saudi Aramco-related companies worldwide, including China, South Korea, Japan, and the United States.

 Saudi Arabia, the world’s seventh-largest natural gas market, now receives all of its natural gas from Saudi Aramco.
 It’s natural gas is a key component in supplying the nation’s expanding energy needs for steel, aluminum, and water desalination sectors.